 PART II FUND SICAR SIF RAIF-SIF RAIF- SICAR Unregulated AIF CSSF Approval YES Before launch, approval of: - constitutional documents, issuing document and agreements with main service providers - directors/managers - choice of depositary and auditor NO CSSF approval not required.
-Cover page of the issuing document must provide for the clear statement that the AIF is not subject to the supervision and authorisation of the CSSF Supervision by the CSSF YES NO BUT RAIF has to be managed by a fully authorised external AIFM Eligible Investors Unrestricted Reserved to Well-Informed Investors; BUT: managers and other persons involved in the management of the SICAR/ SIF/RAIF-SIF/RAIF-SICAR are authorised to invest, regardless of their qualifica- tion as Well-Informed Investors BUT: managers and other persons involved in the management of the SICAR/ SIF/RAIF-SIF/RAIF-SICAR are authorised to invest, regardless of their qualifica- Unrestricted Eligible Assets Unrestricted subject to CSSF approval Investments in securities representing risk capital subject to the CSSF approval Unrestricted subject to CSSF approval Unrestricted Investments in securities represen- ting risk capital Unrestricted Risk Diversification 1.
+Cover page of the issuing document must provide for the clear statement that the AlF is not subject to the supervision and authorisation of the CSSF Supervision by the CSSF YES NO BUT RAIF has to be managed by a fully authorised external AIFM NO BUT the AIFM Directive still applies for funds above the threshold or wishing to avail of passport Eligible Investors Unrestricted Reserved to Well-Inform ned Investor s; Unrestricted investors BUT: managers and other persons involved in the management of the SICAR/ SIF/RAIF-SIF/RAIF-SICAR are authorised to invest, regardless of their qualifica- tion as Well-Informed Investors Eligible Assets Unrestricted subject to CSSF approval Investments in securities /assets representing risk capital subject to the CSSF approval to CSSF approval Investments in securities /assets re- presenting risk capital Unrestricted Risk Diversification 1.
 Max 10% of their assets in securities which are not listed on a stock exchange and are not traded on another regulated market which operates regularly and is recognised and open to the public; 2.Max 10% for acquisition of the same type of securities issued by the same issuing body; 3.Max 10% of their net assets in securities issued by the same issuing body.
 Possibility to obtain a derogation for the above (generally 20%), except for the point 2. as the CSSF has taken a restrictive position on the possibility for a fund to have a "control" position.
-No, provided the investment is made in risk capital 30% in securi er, subject to No, pro- vided the investment is made in risk capital No requirements ı 1 ı 1 PART II FUND SICAR SIF RAIF-SIF RAIF- SICAR Unregulated AIF Borrowing Max 25% of the net assets, subject to exemptions No particular restrictions Regular Reporting to the CSSF N Monthly and annually equirements IFM Directi- equirements evel.
-No reporting to the CSSF (without prejudice to AIFM Directive) Transparency (pre- contractual information) B1 Compliance with the UCI Law (limited scope of AIFM Law) Compliance with the SICAR Law (limited scope of AIFM Law) Compliance with the SIF Law (limited scope of AIFM Law) Compliance with the RAIF Law and the AIFM Law Compliance with the AIFM Law A Compliance with the UCI Law and the AIFM Law Compliance with the SICAR Law and the AIFM Law Compliance with the SIF Law and the AIFM Law Compliance with the RAIF Law and the AIFM Law Compliance with the AIFM Law Financial Reports/ Audited Reports Audited annual report available within 6 months from the end of the financial year + Half-yearly report (unaudited) Audited annual report available within 6 months from the end of the financial year to which it relates Annual report available within 6 months from the end of the financial year.
-Accounts must be audited unless the fund qualifies as small-medium sized company. management FCP: Yes SICAV/SICAF: No No FCP: Yes SICAV/SICAF: No FCP: Yes SICAV/SICAF: No No No EU or В Optional Mandatory Optional Required Α Mandatory Luxembourg Service Providers Requirement Depositary: Mandatory Administrative agent: Mandatory-Luxembourg Auditor: Mandatory Domiciliatory agent : Mandatory -Luxembourg Auditor: Mandatory if not qualifying as small-medium sized company European В No No No Yes Yes No No Marketing Passport Α Yes Yes Yes Yes Yes Yes
+No, provided the investment is made in risk capital 30% in secur derogation ities of the same issuer, No requirements

+PART II FUND SICAR SIF RAIF-SIF RAIF- SICAR Unregulated AIF Borrowing Max 25% of the net assets, subject to exemptions No No particular restrictions Regular Reporting to the CSSF N Monthly and annually No reporting requirements at fund level.
+AIFM Directi- ve reporting requirements apply at AIFM level.
+No reporting to the CSSF (without prejudice to AIFM Directive) Transparency (pre- contractual information) B1 Compliance with the UCI Law (limited scope of AIFM Law) Compliance with the SICAR Law (limited scope of AIFM Law) Compliance with the SIF Law (limited scope of AIFM Law) Compliance with the RAIF Law and the AIFM Law Compliance with the AIFM Law information A Compliance with the UCI Law and the AIFM Law Compliance with the SICAR Law and the AIFM Law Compliance with the SIF Law and the AIFM Law Compliance with the RAIF Law and the AIFM Law Compliance with the AIFM Law Financial Reports/ Audited Reports Audited annual report available within 6 months from the end of the financial year + Half-yearly report (unaudited) Audited annual report available within 6 months from the end of the financial year to which it relates Annual report available within 6 months from the end of the financial year.
+Accounts must be audited unless the fund qualifies as small-medium sized company. management FCP: Yes SICAV/SICAF: No No FCP: Yes SICAV/SICAF: No FCP: Yes SICAV/SICAF: No No No EU or B Optional Mandatory Optional Required Α Mandatory Luxembourg Service Providers Requirement Depositary: Mandatory Administrative agent: Mandatory-Luxembourg Auditor: Mandatory Domiciliatory agent : Mandatory -Luxembourg Auditor: Mandatory if not qualifying as small-medium sized company European В No No No Yes Yes No Marketing Passport Α Yes Yes Yes Yes Yes Yes